rtmdrr/replicability-analysis-NLP/README.md

 # replicability-analysis-NLP
-This code implements the methods described in [(Dror et al., 2017)](https://arxiv.org/abs/1709.09500) for reporting replicability outcomes of an experiment that involves comparing two algorithms performance on multiple datasets.
+This code implements the methods described in [(Dror et al., 2017)](https://arxiv.org/abs/1709.09500) for reporting replicability outcomes of an experiment that involves comparing the performance of two algorithms on multiple datasets.
 The implementation includes the **Bonferroni** and **Fisher** tests for counting the number of datasets for which one algorithm was significantly better than the other, and the **Holm** procedure for identifying these datasets (or some of them).

 ## Getting Started